Workstation Management

 Definitions:

-Workstations: Refers to desktop, laptop (notebook), and devices running supported workstation operating systems including secondary or virtualized supported workstation operating systems.
+Workstations: Refers to desktops, laptops (notebook), and devices running supported workstation operating systems including secondary or virtualized supported workstation operating systems.
 Any university-owned workstation or any university approved cloud-hosted workstation is in scope for compliance with this directive even if no longer in use for its intended purpose.

-Critical Data: “Critical data” includes protected level 1 information in such quantities as to require notification of a government entity in the event of a breach (e.g. over 500 records under HIPAA or California Civil Code section et seq.,), or information classified as protected level 1 due to severe risk, regardless of the record count.
+Critical Data: “Critical data” includes protected Level 1 information in such quantities as to require notification of a government entity in the event of a breach (e.g. over 500 records under HIPAA), or information classified as protected Level 1 due to severe risk, regardless of the record count.
 Examples of critical data include patient health information, student financial information, and payment information.
-See the Confidential Data Policy for more information.
+See the Sensitive Data Policy for more information.
 SF State’s Information Security Office is responsible for determining the classification of a workstation when questions arise.

 Severe Risk Level 1 Information: Information whose unauthorized use, access, disclosure, acquisition, modification, loss, or deletion could result in severe damage to the CSU, its students, employees, or customers.
 Severe risk includes but is not limited to: financial loss, damage to the CSU’s reputation, and legal action.